cgabriel5/funneljs/README.md

 <a name="what-is-a-source-point"></a>
 ### What's A Source Point?

 A source point is just an element.
-This element is used to grab all its descendants to build the collection of elements wanted to filter.
-Querying the DOM is an expensive task as it searches the entire DOM for your wanted elements.
-Rather than search the entire DOM, this method pin-points its search on the descendants of selected source point elements.
+It represents the base or focal point from where to grab elements.
+When a `String` id or an `HTMLElement` is provided only those elements will be added to the element stack.
+It takes the use of `:all`, [either inline or the method](#instance-methods-all), to grab the source points' descendants.
+Only then can filters be applied to thin out the collection.
+Querying the DOM is expensive so rather than search the entire DOM this method pin-points its search on the descendants of the provided source point elements.

 <a name="source-point-comparisons"></a>
 ### Source Point Comparisons